Scifabric/pybossa/doc/user/tutorial.rst

 Publishing results of your project
 ==================================

-Since v1.2.0, PyBossa automatically creates "empty" results when a task is completed.
+Since v1.2.0, PYBOSSA automatically creates "empty" results when a task is completed.

 For example, imagine your project is asking the following question in a set of images:
 "Do you see a triangle in this picture?"
 The possible answers are: yes and no.